aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

-This is the function we are using.
+The function is called starts_with.
 The inputs are the data the column name and the prefix.

     starts_with(data, "id", "1")

-The output wil be 1, because "1" is in the value of the id column.
-    result=starts_with(data, "id", "1")

-The inputs are the data the column name and the prefix.
-The output wil be 1, because "1" is in the value of the id column.
+The output is 1, because "1" is in the value of the id column.

 14. Check Unallowed Text
 ~~~~~~~~~~~~~~~~~~~~~~~~

-In this example we are checking if the values in the column `Organisation` contain a specific unallowed `text`.
+This example checks if the values in the column `Organisation` contain a specific unallowed `text`.

-We provide a dummy dataset.
+A dummy dataset is provided.

  .. code-block:: python